JoshuaGrams/asctiiroid/README.md

 Gamepad:

-* Left stick - Aim your ship (triggers when the indicator completely fills a sector).
+* Left stick - Aim your ship.
 * A - Wait for one turn (drift at the current velocity).
 * X - Accelerate.
 * B - Boost (higher acceleration if you have fuel).